yasgari/Cisco_Switch_Temperature_Email_Script/replit.md

 ## Overview

 This repository contains a Python-based network monitoring system designed to check temperature status on network switches via SSH.
-The system reads switch connection details from an Excel file, connects to each switch using Netmiko, executes temperature monitoring commands, and generates reports in both text and PDF formats with optional email distribution.
+The system reads switch connection details from an Excel file, connects to each switch using Netmiko, executes temperature monitoring commands, and generates reports in both text and PDF formats with automatic email distribution.
+The system includes intelligent alert detection that highlights switches with warning or critical temperature conditions in both PDF reports and email notifications.

 ## User Preferences